 The mission and purposes of the Anime Art Museum (hereinafter referred to as the Museum) are exclusively educational in nature.
-The Museum is dedicated to leading the study, exhibition, and appreciation of anime art.
+The Museum is dedicated to leading the study and exhibition of anime art, work that is grounded in the understanding and appreciation of the Japanese culture, ideology, language, and spirit of innovation and technology from which the art form emerged.
 We strive to build the largest spectrum of anime artists’ achievements at the highest level of quality.
 To achieve this goal, the Museum will educate and mentor in the artistic experience of Japanese anime and its accessibility to international cultures, as well as provide aspiring artists with encouragement, exposure, and the ability to connect with other like-minded artists who share their interest in anime and to further their study of artistic techniques unique to this art form.

 The anime art form, having originated in Japan in the early 1900s, is a uniquely stylized form of two- and three-dimensional illustration and animation that is now recognized globally.
 In addition to the museums and galleries dedicated to anime art in Japan, the Japanese Ministry of Education officially recognized it as an art form that is among the most important forms of artistic expression in modern Japanese culture in the year 2000.
 Despite its popularity and the fact that anime is a 2.03 billion dollar industry in Japan alone, there is still no facility dedicated to the study and preservation of the art form outside of Japan.
 In some cases, this absence of recognition and understanding have led to school art teachers inadvertently dissuading students from drawing in the anime art style because of its divergence from the class material.
 This negative reinforcement results in student artists choosing to identify either as “anime-influenced illustrators,” or drop the association all together as they advance into higher level arts education and the professional art field.
 In order to change this environment for international anime artists, the Museum dedicates its efforts towards spearheading the anime art movement through educational programs and exhibits, providing mentoring and exposure opportunities for anime artists, creating learning opportunities for each manifestation of anime art, and building a community of like-minded individuals who will work together towards the advancement of the art form.